Thai Green Curry Paste Recipe

 Instructions

-Transfer the toasted spices into a mortar and pestle or spice grinder and grind into a fine powder.
-Set aside.
+Grind the toasted spices into a fine powder.

-Into your food processor, add in charred aromatics, toasted ground spices, Thai chilies, large green chilies, Makrut lime zest, shrimp paste, kosher salt, and Thai basil leaves.
+Process the charred aromatics, ground spices, Thai chilies, large green chilies, Makrut lime zest, shrimp paste, kosher salt, and Thai basil leaves.

-Process/blend the ingredients until you achieve a fine paste consistency.
+Process until you have a fine paste consistency!

 Tips for a great curry paste